zzxwill/odps/intl.en-US/User Guide/SQL/Builtin Function/Mathematical Functions.md

 **Usage:**

-Returns a maximum integer which is less than number.

-**Return value**:

-Returns a maximum integer which is less than number.
+This function returns the largest integral value not greater than the argument.

 **Parameter description**:

 number: Double or Decimal type.
-If the input is String or Bigint, it is converted to Double by implicit conversion.
+If the input is String or Bigint type, it is converted to Double by implicit conversion.
 If the input is another type, an error occurs.

 **Return value**:

 Returns the Bigint type.
-If the number is NULL, return NULL.
+If the input is null, return null.

 **For example**:

 ```
 floor(1.2)=1